Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 ## 1. Perform Slingshot switch firmware updates

-Instructions to perform Slingshot switch firmware updates are provided in the "Upgrade Slingshot Switch Firmware on HPE Cray EX" section of the _Slingshot Operations Guide for Customers_.
+Instructions to perform Slingshot switch firmware updates are provided in the "Upgrade Slingshot Switch Firmware on HPE Cray EX" section of the _HPE Slingshot Operations Guide_.

 Once this step has completed: